NBJIN/Project-2-/README.md

 - Instructions
 <br>
-The game provides a detailed set of instruction for the player on how to play the game and play at the different levels provided.
+The game provides a detailed set of instructions for the player on how to play the game and play at the different levels provided.
 <br>

 ![image](https://github.com/NBJIN/Project-2-/assets/106515976/5f523b9f-7ee3-461b-a12e-6dae6aac7929)